-Note: The time derived from a Ping command is twice the end-to-end delay.
+NOTE: The time derived from a Ping command is twice the end-to-end delay.

-Note: The value that PING reports back to the user is the number of milliseconds for a "round trip."
+NOTE: The value that PING reports back to the user is the number of milliseconds for a "round trip."
 In other words, the actual latency between two nodes will be half of the figure reported by PING.

 When transmitting Faxes over IP networks, the network parameters required are even more stringent than with VoIP.
-This is described in NP Fax on page 58.
+This is described in NP Fax.